Investment Readiness Program

 The IRP is designed to help social enterprises to explore, grow and flourish across the country, contributing to solving pressing social, cultural and environmental challenges.
 You can apply for between $10,000-$100,000 in non-repayable capital to help launch, design, measure and scale your social enterprise, to get ready to access investment in Canada’s growing social finance marketplace.

 So if you’ve got an enterprise that does good, whether in its second week, second year or decade, the IRP may be for you.
+Watch this video to find out more or follow this link:

 What is the IRP opportunity?